Kaitangata, New Zealand: Transport

 Initially access to Kaitangata was by boat up the Clutha River.
 When road access was being improved at considerable expense in 1862 there was opposition in favour of a steamer service on the river.
 In 1862 the town was described as a port of entry with a customs house.

 Road access remained problematic up until the mid-1870s due to poor construction and surface flooding.
 A rail link (the Kaitangata Line) to the South Island Main Trunk was constructed in 1875, primarily for moving coal.
 Prior to the construction of the line, the coal had been shipped down the Clutha River.

 Origins

 Name

 The origin of the town's Māori name remains uncertain.
 It is the name of a figure in Māori mythology, but could also refer to cannibal feasts held after tribal fighting between the Kāi Tahu and the Kāti Māmoe iwi in the district.
 One can translate the name from Māori to English as "food" (kai) for "people" (tangata) or as "people for food".
 After the mining disaster in 1879 a local newspaper pointed out the meaning of the name and its appropriateness in the circumstances.

+According to the “Te Aka Māori Dictionary” site, the word kaitangata refers to both cannibalism and the cat's eye snail (Turbo smaragdus), a species of marine snail.